 - Interest rate on purchases: 20.74% p.a.

 - Interest rate on cash advances: Not offered

 Earning frequent flyer points for free flights

-With a Sydney-Melbourne economy hop only requiring 8,000 Qantas Points plus a small payment in taxes and fees when booked, you'll be more than set after making that minimum spend and paying for a flight with Qantas to unlock that second batch of bonus points.
+With a Sydney-Melbourne economy hop requiring 8,000 Qantas Points plus a small payment in taxes and fees when booked, you'd naturally have enough points to book this after spending $8,000 on everyday purchases, $4,000 with Qantas or $16,000 with government departments.

-Thereafter, you'll earn enough points to book the same flight after $8,000 spent on everyday purchases or a lower $4,000 spent with Qantas.
+At the current earn rate, you'll earn enough points to book a one-way Sydney to Melbourne flight after $8,000 spent on everyday purchases or a lower $4,000 spent with Qantas.

 Free refund protection, purchase protection cover

 While Gold- and Platinum-grade frills such as free travel insurance are expectedly absent, the Discovery card instead provides customers with both refund and purchase protection.